nextgis/docs_ngweb/source/embed_webmap.rst

 .. _ngw_embed_webmap:

-How to embed a Web Map on your website
+Embed Web Map on a Web page
 ======================================

 All Web Maps created on nextgis.com can be easily embedded into your website.